Antti Lieroinen

-He was put on trial in Åbo charged for having committed the murder of a man and adultery after having seduced a married woman by the use of witchcraft.
+He was put on trial in Åbo (Turku) charged for having committed the murder of a man and adultery after having seduced a married woman by the use of witchcraft.
 He was judged guilty and sentenced to decapitation.

 As one of the many famous cunning men of Finland, he was the subject of folk legend long after his death.
 He is the subject of a play, a poem and an opera.